Master Marketing Science course (Business Studies) or Minor Marketing course (SBI Minor) completed.

 This course provides an introduction to the application of information technology and data science in the marketing domain, also known as Marketing Analytics (MA).

 This multi-disciplinary field has seen a growing interest over the last years.
 Businesses and organisations are facing both huge opportunities ánd challenges provided by the massive use of powerful digital media by their prospects and customers.
-Classic marketing approaches are becoming less effective, a clear need exists for establishing interactive, personal relationships and relevant dialogues, fuelled by a superb user experience and an omni-channel approach.
+Classic marketing approaches are becoming less effective, a clear need exists for establishing interactive, personalised relationships and relevant dialogues, fueled by a superb user experience and an omni-channel approach.

 Here is where marketing analytics comes into play, by building a holistic customer view based on the digital footprint, advanced analytics and machine learning/AI techniques, and using that to drive highly targeted customer interactions.

 Yet, recent incidents and the new EU privacy regulation demand that consumers get more insight and control over their personal data.
 This calls for a more balanced exchange of personal data for value to the customer, based on the principles of privacy by design.